Dauie/libft/README.md

 #### ft_isalpha:

-Function tests for any character in alphabet, upper or lower case.
+Function tests for any character in the alphabet, upper or lower case.

 #### ft_isdigit: